 6 ways to fight cell phone hacking and boost device security

 Globally, the mobile phone market has reached saturation of epic proportions.
-In fact, according to a March 2017 report by the International Data Corporation (IDC), Worldwide Smartphone Forecast 2017-2021″1.53 billion units shipped in 2017, up 4.2% from the 1.47 billion units shipped in 2016.
+In fact, according to the International Data Corporation (IDC), Worldwide Smartphone Forecast 2017-2021″1.53 billion units shipped in 2017, up 4.2% from the 1.47 billion units shipped in 2016.
 From there, shipments will reach 1.77 billion units in 2021.”
 Which, to put it bluntly, means that there are, and will continue to be, an awful lot of mobile devices being used around the world.

 And while that's great news for anyone who needs to stay connected to friends, family, clients, and colleagues, it also means that due to a similar proliferation of cell phone hacking, your data is more vulnerable than ever.
 Fortunately, there are a number of simple things that you can do to increase your mobile security, protect your data, and keep your personal information private.
 Let's take a look: